Perfecting group schemes: Introduction

 For a (reduced) group scheme defined over $\mathbb{F}_p$, the Frobenius twist realises its category of representations as a full subcategory of itself.
 This self-similarity induces a fractal-like structure.
 For example, Figure~\ref{sl2pic}, shows a classic picture of the non-zero weight spaces of simple modules for $SL_2$ in characteristic $3$.
 (For the reader unfamiliar with this picture, it may be helpful to note that it simply depicts the (non)-vanishing behaviour of Pascal's triangle modulo $p$, see for instance \cite[\S 1]{Wi}.)
 This picture is fractal like, but not genuinely fractal: one can `zoom out' but one cannot `zoom in' indefinitely since the Frobenius homomorphism is not an isomorphism.
 By passing to the perfection, one gets a genuine fractal.
 One dream (not realised in the current paper) is to use this fractal structure to say something about important open questions in representation theory like dimensions and characters of simple modules.

 Much of the difficulty in the representation theory of reductive groups in characteristic $p$ remains after perfecting.
 We do observe two interesting simplifications.
 Firstly, the complexities of the block decomposition disappear after passage to the perfection (see Theorem~\ref{ThmBlock}).
-Secondly, perfect representation theory appears to provide the correct setting for results of \cite{CPSV}: for a perfectly reductive group, extensions computed inside algebraic representations agree with extensions computed as abstract groups (see Theorem~\ref{ThmGen}).
+Secondly, perfect representation theory appears to provide the correct setting for { the generic cohomology} results of \cite{CPSV}: for a perfectly reductive group, extensions computed inside algebraic representations agree with extensions computed as abstract groups (see Theorem~\ref{ThmGen}). { (That perfect group schemes provide the correct setting for generic cohomology was suggested by Donkin in the early 1980s, and proved by Wang \cite{Wang}.)}